mzegar/Retter/README.md

     - clientId: underneath "personal use script"
     - clientSecret: next to "secret"

-- Run using `flutter run -t lib/src/main.dart`
+- Run using `flutter run` or with IDE such as Android Studio

 ## Contribution